organisciak/ph-submissions/lessons/text-mining-with-extracted-features.md

 You may recognize `for` loops from past experience iterating through what is known as a `list` in Python.
 However, it is important to note that `fr.volumes()` is *not* a list.
 If you try to access it directly, it won't print all the volumes; rather, it identifies itself as a different data structure known as a generator:

 {% include figure.html filename="generator.png" %}

-What is a generator, and why do we iterate over it?

-Generators are the key to working with lots of data.
-They allow you to iterate over a set of items that don't exist yet, preparing them only when it is their turn to be acted upon.

-Remember that there are 4.8 million volumes in the Extracted Features dataset.
-When coding at that scale, you need to be be mindful of two rules:

-1. Don't hold everything in memory: you can't.
-Use it, reduce it, and move on.
-2. Don't devote cycles to processing something before you need it.

-A generator simplifies such on-demand, short term usage.
-Think of it like a pizza shop making pizzas when a customer orders, versus one that prepares them beforehand.
-The traditional approach to iterating through data is akin to making *all* the pizzas for the day before opening.
-Doing so would make the buying process quicker, but also adds a huge upfront time cost, needs larger ovens, and necessitates the space to hold all the pizzas at once.
-An alternate approach is to make pizzas on-demand when customers buy them, allowing the pizza place to work with smaller capacities and without having pizzas laying around the shop.
-This is the type of approach that a generator allows.

-Volumes need to be prepared before you do anything with them, being read, decompressed and parsed.
-This 'initialization' of a volume is done when you ask for the volume, *not* when you create the FeatureReader.
-In the above code, after you run `fr = FeatureReader(paths)`, there are are still no `Volume` objects held behind the scenes: just the pointers to the file locations.
-The files are only read when their time comes in the loop on the generator `fr.volumes()`.

-If you tried to read hundreds of volumes when the FeatureReader is initialized (as you can try, against our advice, with `list(fr.volumes())`, that command would take a very long time, and if you had a bug in later actions, the waiting would be for naught.
-With enough volumes, it is also likely that your system would run out of RAM, because all the volumes would be held in memory at the same time.
-Using the generator, Python assumes that you only need the volume within its turn in the loop: after moving on to the next volume in the iterator, the earlier one is thrown away.
-Because of this one-by-one reading, the items of a generator cannot be accessed out of order (e.g. you cannot ask for the third item of `fr.volumes()` without going through the first two first.